jshprz/ponto-coding-challenge/README.md

 POSTGRES_PASSWORD=,
 POSTGRES_PORT=

-Note: Use higher version of Chrome for Web Speech Recognition
+Note: Use higher version of Chrome for Web Speech Recognition.